 Repaying your bounce back loan

-On 8 February 2021, the government announced that businesses that took out government-backed loans would have greater flexibility to repay their loans.
+On 8 February 2021, the government announced that businesses who took out government-backed loans, such as bounce back loans, would have greater flexibility to repay them.

 Borrowers will now have the option to tailor payments according to their individual circumstances.
-They could delay repayment for a further six months through the pay–as–you–grow scheme, meaning businesses can choose to make no repayments on their loans until 18 months after they originally took them out.
+They could delay bounce back loan repayments for a further six months through the pay–as–you–grow scheme, meaning businesses can choose to make no repayments on their loans until 18 months after they originally took them out.

 Borrowers may also extend the length of their loans from six to ten years (reducing monthly repayments by almost half) and make interest-only payments for six months, in order to tailor their repayment schedule to suit their individual circumstances.